-Malaysia Airlines Flight 653 is a regularly-scheduled passenger flight from Penang to Kuala Lumpur.
-On 04 December 1977, the plane, the flight was hijacked.
+Many Malaysians probably do not remember how deep MH653 flight incident has shaped Malaysian aviation history.
+Prior to 4 December 1977, Malaysia Airlines Flight 653 is a regularly-scheduled passenger flight from Penang to Kuala Lumpur.
+However, on that day, the plane was hijacked.
 It eventually crashed into a mangrove swamp in Johor after failing to land at Kuala Lumpur (Sultan Abdul Aziz Shah International Airport, Subang).

-The perpretors of the hijack have never been identified until today, resulting in MH 653 being one of the greatest aviation mystery of all time.
+The perpetrators of the hijack have never been identified until today, resulting in MH 653 being one of the greatest aviation mystery of all time.

 MH 653 Passengers